-- A School of Nursing Readmission Committee including the Dean, Associate Dean, Program Chair, Program Director(s), Faculty Director of Equity and Inclusion, and Faculty Chair or faculty designee of Student Success Committee will evaluate the student application for readmission and grant or deny readmission according to the Readmission Rubric (Appendix 10). - Students granted an exception (granted readmission) will receive written criteria for readmission that must be completed successfully by the due date identified. - All decisions on program readmission are final.
+- A School of Nursing Readmission Committee including members of the leadership team and faculty (minimum of 5 members) will evaluate the student application for readmission and grant or deny readmission according to the Readmission Rubric (Appendix 10). - Students granted an exception (granted readmission) will receive written criteria for readmission that must be completed successfully by the due date identified. - All decisions on program readmission are final.